 The blood of a seasoned free diver has been shown to acidify more slowly than those of us who spend our lives inhaling and exhaling reflexively.
 Activation of the sympathetic nervous system causes their peripheral blood vessels to contract soon after they stop breathing, thereby conserving oxygen-rich blood by redirecting it from the extremities to the vital organs, especially the brain and heart.
 Many freedivers also practice meditation to literally calm their hearts.
 Reducing the body’s metabolic rate attenuates the conversion of oxygen to CO2).
 Meditation has a calming effect on the mind, as well; much of the battle, when holding one’s breath, is mental.
 To know, logically, that your body can persist on the oxygen already available to it.
 To ignore outright the mind and body’s compulsion to breathe.

-There are other tricks to holding one's breath that rely less on extended training and more on increasing what divers refer to as one's "total gas storage."
-Take "buccal pumping," for instance, which was developed by spear-fishing breath-holders long ago and introduced to sport diving by U.S. Navy diver Robert Croft in the 1960s.
-(Above, an underwater hunter from Indonesia holds his breath so he can stalk and spear a fish.
-Via BBC's Human Planet.)
+There are other tricks to holding one’s breath that rely less on extended training and more on increasing what divers refer to as one’s “total gas storage.”
+Take “buccal pumping,” for instance, which was developed by spear-fishing breath-holders long ago and introduced to sport diving by U.S. Navy diver Robert Croft in the 1960s.

 Also known as “lung packing,” buccal packing involves taking the deepest breath possible, then using oral and pharyngeal muscles, along with the glottis, to hold the throat shut while shunting air, cheekfulls at a time, from the mouth down into the lungs.
 It’s been said that by repeating this pumping movement up to 50 times, a diver can increase his total lung capacity by as much as three litres.